 Generators are the first thing that springs to mind when it comes to backup power for power outages and disaster situations.
 But a gas-powered generator isn’t always the best option.

-They’re noisy, you have to source and store fuel and they can only be used outdoors.
+They’re noisy, you have to source and store fuel, and they can only be used outdoors.

-We’ve reviewed the best indoor generators and discuss what to consider when working out which option is best for you.
+Here we review the best indoor generators and discuss what to consider when working out which option is best for you.